dtanner/dantanner/content/post/remote-work.md

 - Getting to work with more diverse folks, not just those that happen to live in the same geographic area

 The most difficult and important problems in my field can't be solved by people with mediocre skill regardless of headcount.
-There's an enormous gap in ability between developers, and supply of is still extremely scarce.
+There's an enormous gap in ability between developers, and the supply of exceptional programmers is still rare.

-Want to attract the best people even though you can't compete on salary?
+Want to attract the best people even if you can't compete on salary?
+Supporting remote work enables this.
 Some companies get it.
 I hope they continue to succeed and that I can continue to work in greener pastures.